YeoLab/metadata-db/README.md

     - This config file allows us to run custom commands during the deployment process.
     - Importantly, we will need to migrate changes made to the database
     - See django.config -> container_commands -> 01_migrate for an example

+#### Create RDS Database before deployment
+    - In the AWS console, under your environment go to 'Configuration'.
+Scroll down to Database and press the 'Edit' button.
+Choose all defaults and create a username and password (this will be used in the future in settings.py)

 # Deployment
 - Deploying the main code: